digitalfabrik/integreat-app/README.md

 ## Getting Started

-*Note: For setting the project up on Windows you may want to use Chocolatey and [follow this guide](docs/09-windows-setup.md).*
+*Note: For the setup of the project on Windows you may want to use Chocolatey and [follow this guide](docs/09-windows-setup.md).*

 ### Prerequisites
 * Install [nodejs](https://nodejs.org/).
 At least v6 is required, but we recommend the v12 LTS.